aimeos/aimeos-docs/src/infrastructure/schema-migrations.md

 Post-dependencies are a little bit different, because you have to know what the task will do.
 Most often, post dependencies are used for the *TablesCreateMShop* and *CatalogRebuildIndex* or similar named tasks.
 The first one creates all new tables and indexes.
 Tasks modifying existing tables won't do anything, if the tables are not yet available, so adding *TablesCreateMShop* as post-dependency will speed up the process for new installations.

-Examples for post-dependencies:

-* *CatalogAddIndexTypeCode* should run before *TablesCreateMShop* (to speed up the setup process)
+Example for post-dependencies (taken from *./lib/mshoplib/setup/MShopAddLocaleData.php*):

-* *ProductAddTestData* should run before *CatalogRebuildTestIndex* (so the test products are written into the catalog index)
+* *MShopAddLocaleLangCurData* should run before *MShopSetLocale*

 # Helper methods